mlzarathustra/ondes/doc/Filter.md

 The higher-order filters are capable of sharper cutoffs, but also are prone to becoming unstable in lower frequencies (Meaning: loud unpleasant noise).
 They seem to run OK above about 2k.

-Note: the Moog uses a 4-pole filter.
+Note: the Moog uses a 4-pole filter, however unlike the below it also has a resonance denoted by "Q."

 Below are the keys currently available:

 ```
+        // 6-pole filters
         lp_6_1k   // becomes unstable easily
         lp_6_2k
         lp_6_5k